East Africa Protectorate: Administration

-On 23 July 1920, the inland areas of the Protectorate were annexed as British dominions by Order in Council.
-That part of the former Protectorate was thereby constituted as the Colony of Kenya.
-The remaining 10 mi coastal strip (with the exception of Witu), remained a Protectorate under an agreement with the Sultan of Zanzibar.
+On 23 July 1920, the inland areas of the protectorate were annexed as British dominions by Order in Council.
+That part of the former protectorate was thereby constituted as the Colony of Kenya.
+The remaining 10 mi coastal strip (with the exception of Witu), remained a protectorate under an agreement with the Sultan of Zanzibar.
 That coastal strip, remaining under the sovereignty of the Sultan of Zanzibar, was constituted as the Protectorate of Kenya in 1920.
 The East Africa Protectorate was bounded to the north by the Ethiopian Empire and the Huwan, a semi-independent vassal state of the Ethiopian Empire; to the east by the Italian Geledi, to the south by German East Africa; to the west by the Uganda Protectorate.

 Development

-After 1896, Indian settlers came to the area as moneylenders, traders, and artisans.
-Racial segregation was normalised, with the Europeans assigning the Highlands to themselves.
-Other restrictions included commercial and residential segregation in the towns, and restrictions on Indian immigration.
-Nevertheless, the Indians rapidly grew to outnumber the Europeans by more than two to one by 1919.
-India was a crown colony whose citizens enjoyed certain privileges but it was unclear whether the Ishmael Indians in the African Great Lakes were to be recognised as citizens of the British Empire or as a subject race.

 In April 1902, the first application for land in British East Africa was made by the East Africa Syndicate – a company in which financiers belonging to the British South Africa Company were interested – which sought a grant of 500 sqmi, and this was followed by other applications for considerable areas, many of which came from prospective settlers in South Africa.
 In 1903, Joseph Chamberlain, then serving as Secretary of State for the Colonies, offered 5000 sqmi at Uasin Gishu in British East Africa to Zionist settlers as part of the Uganda Scheme.
 However, opposition to the scheme at the Sixth Zionist Congress led to the plan falling through and Chamberlain swiftly withdrew the offer.
 In April 1903, Major Frederick Russell Burnham, an American scout then serving as a director of the East African Syndicate, sent an expedition consisting of John Weston Brooke, John Charles Blick, Mr. Bittlebank and Mr. Brown, to assess the mineral wealth of the region.
 The party, known as the "Four B.'s", travelled from Nairobi via Mount Elgon northwards to the western shores of Lake Rudolf, experiencing plenty of privations from want of water, and of the danger from encounters with the Maasai.
 With the arrival in 1903 of hundreds of prospective settlers, chiefly from South Africa, questions were raised concerning the preservation for the Maasai of their rights of pasturage, and the decision was made to entertain no more applications for large areas of land.